 Caroline specialises in financial remedy work, advising and representing both husbands and wives, with the intention wherever possible of resolving their disputes.
 If this cannot be achieved, then she will cross-examine fearlessly at final hearings, having identified the core issues.
 Her financial work includes Schedule 1 Children Act claims, Inheritance Act disputes and cases for financial provision for unmarried parties.

-A significant part of Caroline’s work is sitting at the Central Family Court, as a Deputy District judge where she is assigned to the Financial Remedies Unit.
-This involves hearing FDRs and well as the final hearing in financial cases.
+A significant part of Caroline’s work is sitting at the Central Family Court as a Deputy District judge, where she is assigned to the Financial Remedies Unit.
+This involves hearing FDRs, as well as final hearings in financial cases.
 FDRs require the swift absorption of facts and the ability to indicate concisely to the parties what the likely outcome will be.

 International Family Law

 In this arena, Caroline undertakes cases in which there is a jurisdictional clash, and where conflicts of laws principles are vital elements.
 These cases require consideration of the enforceability of orders made in other jurisdictions and the extent to which our courts will give effect to foreign orders: see, for example, O v P (Baker J) from 2015 – 17, in which Caroline was led by Susan Jacklin QC (now HHJ Jacklin QC).